INN/docs/checklists/child-themes.md

 - [ ] Is the site already using the LESS customizer?
 - [ ] Does the theme include any custom functions?
 What do they do?
 - [ ] Does the theme include any custom partials or templates?
 What do they override?
 Can they be removed?
+- [ ] If the custom partials and templates cannot be removed, are they loaded by the Load More Posts button?
+If they are not, the theme needs a function to choose the correct partial for the [`largo_lmp_template_partial` filter in `largo_load_more_posts_choose_partial`](https://github.com/INN/Largo/blob/master/inc/ajax-functions.php#L192).
+Example code for the filter can be seen in [this theme's functions.php](https://bitbucket.org/projectlargo/theme-aspen/src/master/functions.php?at=master).
 - [ ] Document requirements in the theme's README.md